dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 **Management Cluster -** A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.

-**Cluster API -** TKG functions through the creation of a management Kubernetes cluster which houses [Cluster API](https://cluster-api.sigs.k8s.io/).
+**Cluster API -** Tanzu Kubernetes Grid functions through the creation of a management Kubernetes cluster which houses [Cluster API](https://cluster-api.sigs.k8s.io/).
 The Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.

 **Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
 These clusters are also referred to as workload clusters.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.